fushewokunze-pivotal/gunzip-processor/README.md

 ## Code Tour

-This implements a simple custom module which simply takes a file reference (as in mode=ref option for file source module) as the ${payload} and appends values `${destinationDir}`  and gunzips the file to `${destinationDir}` using Groovy's Apache Ant AntBuilder.
-AntBuilder allows Ant tasks to be used with a Groovy builder-style markup.
+This implements a simple custom module which simply takes a file reference (as in mode=ref option for file source module) as the ${payload} and a value `${destinationDir}`  then gunzips the file to `${destinationDir}` using Groovy's Apache Ant AntBuilder.
+> AntBuilder allows Ant tasks to be used with a Groovy builder-style markup.
 It requires that {{ant.jar}} is on your classpath.
 This module is designed to work with the file source module.

 The example demonstrates the use of the `spring-xd-module-parent` pom to package the module.